InsideTheSim/ethmerge.com-content/faqs/why-is-eth-switching-to-pos.md

 ---
-title: Why is Ethereum switching to Proof of Stake (Pos)?
+title: Why is Ethereum switching to Proof of Stake (PoS)?
 weight: 3.0
 attribution:
   -